Tips from a Dulles car service driver on getting through customs easy like pie. (Tip 1: Don’t bring pie.)

 • Pack everything you’re bringing into the country in one bag.

 One more thing.
-Coming from a seasoned Dulles car service driver who has chauffeured some of DC’s finest, make sure to declare your money if you’re bringing in more than $10,000.
+Coming from a seasoned Dulles car service driver who has chauffeured some of DCs finest.
+Make sure to declare your money if you’re bringing in more than $10,000.
 You wouldn’t want to be accused of smuggling bulk currency like a drug trafficker, would you?

-Remember, they’re charged with keeping the country’s borders safe from any and all feasible dangers.
+Remember, they’re charged with keeping the country’s borders safe from any feasible dangers.
 (You might get a little paranoid too if that was your job.)
+When you get through customs at Dulles Airport easily and be ready for a pick-up from your Dulles Airport Limo, a private car will be waiting for you.
+You’ll feel welcome at home.